Disability, COVID and the Science of Happiness

 Each year on December 3rd, as we prepare to celebrate the International Day of Persons with Disabilities (IDPWD), we get excited about the possibility of a day where the world comes together to focus on the issues our clients are faced with on a daily basis; a day when we recognise the 4.4 million Australians who live with disability.

 This year, those of us celebrating December 3rd are doing so by thinking about the lessons we have learned from COVID.

-In 2020, we have all faced the social and psychological challenges of being distanced from the people, the places, and the things we love.
+In 2020, we all faced the social and psychological challenges of being distanced from the people, the places, and the things we love.
 We have all faced the impact of isolation and how we feel when our choices are taken from us.
-With the theme “Building Back Better”, this year’s national celebration is one in which we look forward to a world that is disability-inclusive, accessible and sustainable.
+With the theme “Building Back Better”, 2020 year’s national celebration is one in which we looked forward to a world that is disability-inclusive, accessible and sustainable.